Psychopathy in the workplace: Job seeking and hiring

-Why psychopaths are readily promoted
+Promotion of psychopathic individuals

 Corporate psychopaths within organizations may be singled out for rapid promotion because of their polish, charm, and cool decisiveness and yet can also be singled out for rapid firing and removal.
 They are also helped by their manipulative and bullying skills.
-They create confusion around them (divide and rule etc.) using instrumental bullying to promote their own agenda.
+They create confusion around them (divide and rule, etc.) using instrumental bullying to promote their own agenda.

 Psychopaths are able to maintain calm when others are reacting to normal stress and dangerous situations.
 Psychopaths are well versed in impression management and ingratiation, both skills that can be used to impress people in positions of power and are also obvious indications of psychopathic traits easily discerned.

-Bad consequences
+Consequences of psychopathic behavior

 Boddy identifies the following bad consequences of workplace psychopathy (with additional cites in some cases):